island-lang/island-lang.github.io/README.md

 * Aim for maximum simplicity and readability (good syntax does make a difference!).
 Aim for low-ambiguity syntax that reads like plain English (but don't overdo it for its own sake).
 * Clean syntax: avoid unnecessary punctuation like `;`, `:`, `{`, `}`, `(`, `)` and cryptic-looking symbols like `$`, `*`, `#`, `^` etc..
 * Types should be inferred whenever possible.
-* Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and predicated types, compile-time contracts).
+* Allow for strong static analysis (static and strong typing, advanced type inference, flow analysis, generics and type classes, non-nullable, algebraic, refinement and assertion types, compile-time contracts).
 * Allow for easy concurrency (lightweight threads, deterministic dataflows, asynchronous generators).

 # Fundamentals